hofman-iga/projectsGmailApi/README.md

 ```
 $ git clone git@github.com:hofman-iga/projectsGmailApi.git

-In the directory with jar file:
+Then run the following command in a terminal window (in the complete) directory:

-$ java -jar gmailApi.jar
+$ mvnw spring-boot:run
 ```

 ## Usage